swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Closures accepting property wrapper types

 The same boilerplate code in function bodies also applies to closures accepting property-wrapper types.
  In fact, establishing custom behavior on closure parameters is really powerful.
-For example, if such a feature were supported, it could be used in conjunction with [Result Builders](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md) to expose data managed by a 'component' type.
-For instance, in SwiftUI [`ForEach`](https://developer.apple.com/documentation/swiftui/foreach) could leverage this feature to expose the mutable state of its data source to its `content` closure.
+For example, in SwiftUI, [`ForEach`](https://developer.apple.com/documentation/swiftui/foreach) could leverage this feature to expose elements from its data source to its `content` closure directly.
 This would enable users to more easily work with the data source itself inside the closure instead of accessing the original property, which is particularly painful when working with collections, as shown in this example:

 ```swift
 struct MyView : View {